liatrio/autogov-policy-library/README.md

 ### Attestation Guide

-> (Optional) sometimes the best place to start is looking at an attestation; its contents and format are important for authoring policies
+> (Optional) sometimes the best place to start is looking at an attestation; its contents and format are important for authoring policies.

 #### Download Attestation